 On the other hand, if you choose "Keep my files", you'll see a list of apps that the reset will remove.
 Windows will save this to your desktop after the reset finishes so you can remember what you need to reinstall.

-Even if you choose to keep your files, still back up your files before utilizing the “factory reset” in the event that something turns out badly.
+Even if you choose to keep your files, still back up your files before utilizing the "factory reset" if something turns out badly.

 Step 5: Confirm the operation by clicking "Reset" and wait for the process to complete.

 Make sure your device is plugged into a power source throughout the whole process to avoid sudden disruptions due to power failure.
 You'll need to walk through the setup procedure once it's done.

 In the Windows 10 Creators Update, Microsoft added a new option to factory reset your computer.
 It's similar to the reset functions discussed above but in comparison, it has a few differences enumerated below: